 The plugin comes with a mobile theme switch option that allows you to enable caching even if you’re using different layouts for mobile users and desktops.
 This comes in handy if you use a responsive theme on your site or need different ad formats for different devices.

 Another unique benefit of Hyper Cache is its ability to serve cached pages to comment authors.
 However, you can also disable serving cached pages to comment authors if you want to.

 It is also a bbPress ready plugin, so you can enable cache for your bbPress forum pages.

 Choosing the Best WordPress Caching Plugin for Your Needs

-If you’d like to choose one of the best free WordPress caching plugin that does the job, then choose either W3 Total Cache or WP Super Cache.
-Both of them are constantly being updated and are used by more than a million websites.
+If you’d like to choose the best free WordPress caching plugin that does the job, then choose either W3 Total Cache or WP Super Cache.
+Both of them are constantly being updated and are used by over a million websites.

-If you need a premium WordPress caching solution that offers tremendous support and requires minimal configuration at your end, choose WP Rocket.
+If you need a premium WordPress caching solution that offers tremendous support and requires minimal configuration on your end, choose WP Rocket.